Let’s say your business has grown to the point where you need to bring some new blood onto your sales team.

 The most common pitfalls of scaling a sales team

-Listen: going from five salespeople to a team of ten or fifteen is no small feat.
+Listen: going from five salespeople to a team of ten or fifteen is no small feat for any sales organization.

-And more talent on your team doesn't necessarily translate into more sales.
+And more talent on your team doesn't necessarily translate into more sales revenue growth, and customer success.
 Not by a long shot.

-Perhaps the best way to avoid the hurdles of scaling a sales team is to understand what not to do.
+Perhaps the best way to avoid the hurdles of scaling a sales team, whether you are a sales leader or sales manager, is to understand what not to do.
 Below are some of the most common pitfalls businesses face when scaling up.

 Failing to make the most of your current reps

-Before hiring, it’s crucial to assess the state of your sales team right now.
+Before hiring and learning how to scale a sales team, it’s crucial to assess the state of your sales team right now.

 Is everybody hitting their quotas?
 Are they all performing the same sort of sales activities on a daily basis?

-The purpose of putting your team’s individual performance under the microscope isn’t to micro-manage them.
+The purpose of putting your team’s individual performance under the microscope isn’t to micro-manage them as a sales leader.
 Instead, you’re holding your team members accountable and ensuring that they’re as productive as possible.

 Given the high cost of hiring and onboarding, it makes perfect sense to double-check that your current sales team is meeting your expectations before bringing anyone else into the fold.
 Tools such as Copper’s activity-by-user report can drill down into your sales data to determine who’s pulling their weight and who isn’t.